Chris Waddle: Torquay United

-Non-league career
+Non-League career

-Following his departure from Torquay United, Waddle enjoyed two seasons with non-league Worksop Town making 60 appearances and scoring 3 goals.
+Following his departure from Torquay United, Waddle enjoyed two seasons with non-League Worksop Town making 60 appearances and scoring 3 goals.
 His most notable appearance was in a 12–0 Northern Premier League record win against Frickley Athletic.
-He also had a brief spell with Glapwell and one appearance for Stocksbridge Park Steels in the Northern Premier League First Division, continuing his playing career at non-league level into his early forties.
+He also had a brief spell with Glapwell and one appearance for Stocksbridge Park Steels in the Northern Premier League First Division, continuing his playing career at non-League level into his early forties.
+Waddle later played regularly for Brunsmeer Athletic in the Meadowhall Sheffield & District Sunday Football League.

 Hallam

-Having played at amateur level in the Sheffield Wragg Over-40s league for Hallam during 2012–13 season he came out of retirement after 11 years on the sidelines and signed for Sheffield based Non-league side Hallam on 22 July 2013.
+Having played at amateur level in the Sheffield Wragg Over-40s league for Hallam during 2012–13 season he came out of retirement after 11 years on the sidelines and signed for Sheffield based non-League side Hallam in the Counties East League (tier 10 of the pyramid) on 22 July 2013.
 He made his debut against Chesterfield in a pre-season friendly, coming on as a substitute at half time.
 The game ended in a 6–2 defeat for Hallam FC.
 Waddle signed a one-year deal on 1 August 2013, committing to Hallam for the 2013–14 season promotion push while remaining part of the ESPN commentary team.
+He later rejoined in 2023.